When is Evergreen Boys State?

 Can I bring my cell phone?

 Yes, BUT… You need to be aware of some basic rules for cell phones at Boys State that are strictly enforced.
-Cell phones are NOT to be brought to any program meeting/function/gathering.
-Cell phones may only be used in the student dormitories during student personal time (typically breakfast, lunch and dinner or early morning/late night).
-We understand that a cell phone is an easy way for you to stay in touch with your parents while you are away, but you need to understand that they are a huge distraction during the activity/function times of the program.
+Cell phones are NOT to be used during any program meeting/function/gathering unless specifically stated otherwise.
+Cell phones may be used in the student dormitories during student personal time (typically breakfast, lunch and dinner or early morning/late night).
+We understand that a cell phone is an easy way for you to stay in touch with your parents while you are away, but you need to understand that they can be a huge distraction during the activity/function times of the program.
 SO only bring it if you are willing to follow the rules.
-If you violate the rule and bring your phone to a session, it will be confiscated and held for you to claim in the Boys State office at the end of the week.
-The same rules also apply for things like I-Pods and personal video game devices.
+If you violate the rule and use your phone at an inopportune time, it will be confiscated and held for you to claim in the Boys State office at the end of the week.

 Are there things I shouldn’t bring?

 Yes, most definitely.
-DO NOT BRING drugs, alcohol or tobacco of any sort.
+DO NOT BRING drugs, alcohol, vaping materials or tobacco of any sort.
 If you are found with these items you will be sent home.
 Also, leave any item which may be construed as a weapon at home.
-This includes things like pocket knives, chains and tasers.
+This includes things like pocket knives, chains, pepper spray, and tasers.
 Also, as mentioned above, don’t bring any valuable items like jewelry, as we can not be responsible for their security 24/7.

 Can I bring campaign materials from home or things I have made ahead of time?